libmapper/mappersession/README.md

 session.load_json(session_json, name=None, wait=False, persist=False, background=False, device_map=None, graph=None)
 ```

-loads a session JSON Dict with options for staging and clearing
+Loads a session JSON Dict with options for staging and clearing.
+If the optional argument `device_map` is provided, mappersession will attempt to match the exact device and signal name, otherwise it will substitute a wildcard for the device name and map to all matching signals.
+In either case signals belonging to devices that have the property `hidden=True` will not be matched.

+If the optional `name` argument is provided it will be included in the  `session` property for loaded maps.

 - param session_json (Dict): A session JSON Dict to load
 - optional param `name` (String): A name for the session; any maps created by this session will be tagged with the name.